scala/scala-lang/_posts/2016-11-30-spores-release.md

-Spores provide a way to control what a closures captures, and thus hopes to make it easier to operate with them in concurrent and distributed enviornments.
+Spores provide a way to control what a closures captures, and thus hopes to make it easier to operate with them in concurrent and distributed environments.
 The key idea is to capture more type information than a standard closure, and to use this type information to have more fine-grained control over the closures's environment.